Palinuro Seamount: Geography and geomorphology

 Palinuro lies north of the Aeolian Islands, in the Tyrrhenian Sea.
 Marsili Seamount lies about 30 km southwest from Palinuro and Glabro Seamount 29 km east of Palinuro.
 The Palinuro seamount is one of the largest in the Tyrrhenian Sea and is also known as Palinuro-Strabo seamount.

 The seamount is about 3 km high.
 It has a 50 km-90 km long and 25 km wide east-west elongated shape.
 It is asymmetric, with the northern slopes less steep as they descend to 1800 m depth than the southern slopes.
 There are traces of mass failures along the seamount, especially on its southern flank, and of east-west trending faulting.

-At least eight separate volcanoes make up Palinuro.
+Fifteen individual volcanoes make up the Palinuro volcano.
 A horseshoe shaped caldera is located in the western part of the seamount, and is c.
 8 km wide.
 It may be related to a sector collapse and has been modified by erosion and renewed volcanism at its rim.
 To its west is another potential, c.
 4 km wide sediment-filled caldera at the western end of the volcano.
 On the eastern end of Palinuro lies another potential caldera, also filled with sediment, as well as an uneroded crater.
 In the central area of Palinuro, but still within the eastern sector, lies the summit region: Two flat-topped cones known as "Pjotr's cones", c.
 800 m and c.
 2500 m wide.
 The smaller of which rises to 80 m-70 m depth below sea level; it is the shallowest point of Palinuro.
 The flat-topped cones formed through erosion and feature marine terraces, which may have formed when sea levels were so low that the summit of Palinuro rose above the sea.
 Gullies, rocky outcrops and crater remnants are found on the flat-topped cones.
 Rocky outcrops are scarce in the central part of Palinuro seamount, which is largely covered with sediments.